ThePlantThief/ViagogoTest/README.md

 # Viagogo Developer Test

-NOTE: This is the simple version.
-It covers ONLY the requirements.
+NOTE: This is the expanded version.
+It covers the requirements and allows sale of tickets.

-To view the expanded version that expands on the requirements go to the expanded branch.
+To view the simple version that ONLY covers the requirements go to the master branch.

 Language: Java